 When a church outgrows its platform

-Most churches get significant value from Planning Center, Breeze, or ChurchTrac.
-These platforms cover the core workflows for small to mid-size congregations -- giving tracking, a basic member directory, and event check-in -- at a price that fits a typical ministry budget.
+Most churches run on off-the-shelf church management software: Planning Center, Breeze, or ChurchTrac.
+These platforms cover the core workflows for small to mid-size congregations, giving tracking, a basic member directory, and event check-in, at a price that fits a typical ministry budget.
 The problem appears when a church grows large enough, or complex enough, that the platform's data model no longer fits.

 Multi-site churches need consolidated giving and attendance data across campuses without losing campus-level visibility.
 Denominations need software that serves dozens or hundreds of member churches under a shared structure.
 Megachurches need custom giving workflows, integration with accounting systems like Shelby or ACS, and member data models that track discipleship journeys, not just contact records.
-That is where custom software makes sense -- not because Planning Center is bad, but because the church's structure has grown beyond what a one-size platform can model.
+That's where custom software makes sense, not because Planning Center is bad, but because the church's structure has grown beyond what a one-size platform can model.

-Problems we solve for church and faith organisations
+Problems we solve for church and faith organizations

 Giving and donation management requiring manual reconciliation at month end

-When online giving, in-person offering, and text-to-give come through different platforms and need to be reconciled manually before the fund ledger is updated, finance staff spend days each month on work that should be automatic.
-Integrated giving that posts directly to the right fund without a manual export step removes that work and reduces the risk of reconciliation errors.
+Online giving, in-person offering, and text-to-give each live in a different platform.
+Finance staff spend days each month reconciling them before the fund ledger is updated.
+That's work that should be automatic.
+Integrated giving that posts directly to the right fund, without a manual export step, removes that bottleneck and cuts reconciliation errors.

 Volunteer scheduling and communication done through WhatsApp groups

 WhatsApp groups for worship teams, tech teams, and kids ministry work until the group grows large enough that messages get missed and scheduling conflicts become frequent.
-There is no record of who served when, no automated reminder before a serving date, and no visibility across ministries for the volunteer coordinator.
-A structured volunteer scheduling tool solves all three.
+There's no record of who served when, no automated reminder before a serving date, and no cross-ministry visibility for the volunteer coordinator.
+A structured volunteer scheduling tool fixes all three problems.

 Without attendance tracking linked to the member record, the pastoral team relies on individual observation to notice when someone has been absent for three or four weeks.
-By the time the absence is noticed, the member may have disconnected entirely.
-An automated alert when a member's attendance drops below a threshold gives the pastoral team a prompt before the connection is lost.
+By the time the absence registers, the member may have disconnected entirely.
+An automated alert when a member's attendance drops below a threshold gives the pastoral team a prompt before the connection is lost, not after.

 New visitor onboarding process not tracked past first contact

-When a first-time visitor fills out a connection card or registers at a welcome desk, that record often goes into a spreadsheet and the follow-up depends on whether a volunteer remembers to make the call.
-A structured visitor onboarding workflow tracks every step -- first contact, follow-up call, second visit, group connection -- and alerts the pastoral team when a step hasn't happened within the configured window.
+A first-time visitor fills out a connection card or registers at the welcome desk.
+That record goes into a spreadsheet, and follow-up depends on whether a volunteer remembers to make the call.
+A structured visitor onboarding workflow tracks every step: first contact, follow-up call, second visit, group connection.
+It alerts the pastoral team when a step hasn't happened within the configured window.

 What we build